 Status and Distribution

-In March 2017 a paper was published introducing Anarsia innoxiella as a species new to science (see under A. innoxiella in Publications - Published Papers, on this site).
+In 2017, Gregersen & Karsholt published a paper introducing Anarsia innoxiella as a species new to science (see under A. innoxiella in Publications - Published Papers, on this site).
 It had previously been present, undetected, within the species Anarsia lineatella.
-A few photographs of confirmed A. innoxiella can be seen in Images.

 Foodplant and Larval Feeding Signs

-In Europe the species is reported using Acer species, particularly Acer campestre (field maple).
+In Europe this species is associated with Acer species, particularly Acer campestre (field maple).

 Finding the Moth